 Part of making an informed decision about where to go to college is knowing whether a school upholds its commitments to protect student expression.
 All too often, students don’t realize they should consider a school’s free speech track record when making the important choice of where to attend.
 FIRE’s essay contest encourages high school students to know their rights before they go to college, so they are better prepared to defend those rights when they arrive on campus.

 Do you know a high school junior or senior?
-Then send them this link—thefire.org/resources/high-school-network/first-amendment-educational-resources/essay-contest—and encourage them to apply!
+Then send them this link—thefire.org/resources/high-school-network/essay-contest—and encourage them to apply!